Destinations, The U.K., Tips and Tricks

 Go Ice Skating

 I know, what a surprise that I’d put this at the top of the list right?
-Ice skating is a must do winter activity because gliding (or falling) across the ice is one of the best ways to appreciate the beautiful lights and festive décor with a group of strangers.
-There are also so many rinks around the city, that visiting a few can geuninelly take you all around London’s Christmassy hot spots.
+Ice skating is a must do winter activity because gliding (or falling) across the ice is one of the best ways to appreciate festive décor while staying active with a group of strangers.
+There are also so many rinks around the city, that visiting a few can genuinely take you all around London’s Christmassy hot spots.

 Some of the best ice rinks include: